kalekdev/uni/semester-1/nus-1/notes.typ

 == Network Analysis
 When designing real world circuits, analysing them in terms of fields is usually cumbersome.
 Hence we rely on manufacturers providing accurate values for components and with the help of some abstractions, most circuits are designed with the integral values of Voltage, Resistance, Current, Capacitance etc.

-Potential Difference and Current are scalar values represented by arrows in circuit diagrams, which point in the direction of the electric field (hence conventional current).
+Potential Difference and Current are scalar values represented by arrows in circuit diagrams, which point in the direction of the electric field, hence conventional current.
+A voltage drop across a battery points from the positive to the negative terminal.

 _Ideal Voltage Source_ - Maintains a constant voltage between its terminals, current depends on the connected load.
 Vertical straight line in circuit symbol\
 _Ideal Current Source_ - Maintains a constant current through the circuit, terminal voltage depends on the connected load.
 Horizontal straight line in circuit symbol